ramuit44/galactusCrockeryShoppingCart/README.md

  * Install npm by installing NodeJs.
  * Install bower using  `npm install -g bower`.
  * Install grunt-cli globally using `npm install -g grunt-cli`.
+ *  In order to use Sass & Compass with Grunt we need Ruby and Compass.
+     * Ruby by default  comes for linux and Mac OS X environments.
+     * For windows environment Install Ruby using the Ruby Installer [http://rubyinstaller.org/](Ruby Installer) and include the {ruby installated directory path}/bin in the path.
+     * Install compass using the command `gem install compass'.

 ### Preparing
  * Run `bower install` to download your web app dependencies described in bower.json to `app/bower_components`.
  * Run `npm install` once to install the components described in `package.json`, required to run `grunt`.
 This might take a while :)
+ *

 ### Building